coreeng/core-platform-docs/content/app/how-tos/autoscale-app.md

 +++

 {{% notice warning %}}
-Horizontal Pod Autoscaler and Veritical Pod Autoscaler should not be used together to scale the same metric.
+Horizontal Pod Autoscaler and Vertical Pod Autoscaler should not be used together to scale the same metric.
 See [using HPA & VPA in conjunction](../app-autoscaling#combining-hpa--vpa)
 {{% /notice %}}

 For more details on how autoscaling works see [Autoscaling in depth](../app-autoscaling).